entrypoint-lv/DataTableQueryBuilder/README.md

 search: [{'fullName' : 'John'}, {'companyName': 'Goo'}]
 sort: [{'posts' : 'asc'}]
 ```
-> Here, `fullName`, `companyName` and `posts` are field names.
+> Here, `fullName`, `companyName` and `posts` are field names as well as property names in the LINQ projection model (case insensitive).

 The task of the query builder is to extend a base LINQ query with an additional ``Where`` and ``OrderBy`` clauses based on this request.

-If no configuration is provided, the builder will automatically determine the value matching strategy to use for data filtering based on the data types of the properties in the projection model, so the base LINQ query will be extended in the following way:
+If no configuration is provided, the builder will automatically determine the value matching strategy to use for data filtering based on the data types of the properties in the LINQ projection model, so the base LINQ query will be extended in the following way:

 ```c#
 //IQueryable<UserListData> users = userService.GetAllForUserList();